srikrishnadeveloper/RESQUATO/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License

-This project is part of a development portfolio.
-Please contact the author for usage rights.

 ## 📞 Support

-For technical support or feature requests, use the in-app chatbot or contact the development team.
+For technical support or feature requests, use the in-app chatbot or contact the development team through the EMAIL: srikrishnawebdeveloper@gmail.com

 ---